Enterline & Partners Consulting | info@enterlinepartners.com

 While living in the Southeast Asian region, it’s easy to forget about U.S. tax obligations, especially if the taxpayer’s income is deemed “minimal.”
 Let’s first re-visit our tax filing requirements, where an excerpt is noted right on the last page of one’s U.S. Passport, “All U.S. Citizens working and residing abroad are required to file and report on their worldwide income.
 Consult IRS Publication 54 …”

-- File the missing years as soon as possible, and pay any tax owed (preparers can compute estimated penalties and interest or taxpayers can wait for IRS assessments and notices); or
+1. File the missing years as soon as possible, and pay any taxes owed (preparers can compute estimated penalties and interest or taxpayers can wait for IRS assessments and notices); or

-- Go through an IRS Amnesty Program (for eligible U.S. Taxpayers, one may qualify for the Streamlined Foreign Offshore Procedures).
+2. Go through an IRS Amnesty Program (eligible U.S. taxpayers may qualify for the Streamlined Foreign Offshore Procedures).

-The Streamlined Foreign Offshore Procedures stipulate specific eligibility and filing requirements.
-Some of these are that the failure to file and pay was non-willful, the taxpayer mU.S.t meet the non-residency requirement of being physically outside the United States for at least 330 full days for the last three years and filing of FinCEN’s (Financial Crimes Enforcement Network) Form 114, also referred to as the Report of Foreign Financial Accounts, among others.
+The Streamlined Foreign Offshore Procedures (“SFOP”) stipulate specific eligibility and filing requirements.
+Some of these are that the failure to file and pay was non-willful and that the taxpayer must meet the non-residency requirement of being physically present outside the United States for at least 330 full days for the last three years and filing of Financial Crimes Enforcement Network Form 114, also referred to as the Report of Foreign Financial Accounts, among others.

 ABOUT ARANCEL CONSULTING